 )

-# Extract only the last iteration
+# Extract only final iteration

 text = response.content[0].text